mainio/ratonvirus/README.md

 Manual scanning works e.g. for file uploads, file object and file paths.

-Ratonvirus works well with Active Storage out of the box.
-Support for CarrierWave is provided through an additional gem (see details well).
+Ratonvirus works with Active Storage out of the box.
+Support for CarrierWave is also built in, assuming you already have CarrierWave as a dependency.

 ## When to use this?